jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 - Final Presentation 5%
 - Minimal Path Effort = 75%

-If you choose to drop sections, be certain the sections you do submit are polished and demonstrate close adherence to the specifications.
+If you choose to drop sections, be sure the sections you submit are polished and demonstrate close adherence to the specifications.
 To achieve 75% on only the sections listed above, you must achieve a perfect score on each of those sections.

 > [!WARNING]
 >
 > **Do not drop the video presentation.
 Failure to submit a video presentation will result in a 25% penalty.**

-## Overall Grade Policy

-**Your final course grade can only be one letter grade higher than your project.** If you do poorly on the project, you will do poorly overall.